tarockey/azure-debug-relay/README.md

 ### Locally in Visual Studio Code

-This step must be done before launching the remote demo.
+This step must be done before launching the remote code.

+1. Open `remote_server_demo.py` and put a breakpoint in `do_work()` function.
+1. Start debugging in your local Visual Studio Code in `Python: Listen` configuration.

+If you are doing this on tops of your own code:

 1. Configure `.vscode/tasks.json` with `azrelaybridge-listen` and `azrelaybridge-stop` tasks as in this repo's `.vscode/tasks.json`.
 1. Configure `.vscode/launch.json` with `Python: Listen` configuration as in this repo's `.vscode/launch.json`.
-1. Open `remote_server_demo.py` and put a breakpoint in `do_work()` function.
-1. Start debugging in your local Visual Studio Code in `Python: Listen` configuration.

-### Remote Demo
+### Remote Machine

 1. Clone the repo.
 1. Start `python3 remote_server_demo.py --debug=attach`.